 Regional Market Insights: Global Coronavirus Vaccine Market

 North America is slated to account for the highest number of revenue shares of the global coronavirus vaccine market in the coming years, followed by the markets in Europe.
 This can be attributed to the presence of major industry players in this region, increasing investments towards R&D activities, as well as strong support from the government, in the form of aid and other initiatives.
+The U.S. has purchased over a billion doses of various vaccines for COVID-19, which is one of the highest in the world, and Canada has highest vaccine doses per citizen.
 Revenue from the markets in the Asia Pacific region are slated to expand at the highest CAGR in the foreseeable future, owing to the increasing demand and need for novel preventive therapeutics as well as effective vaccines to treat their vast target markets, is a major factor that expected to continue to fuel the revenue growth of this market.
+India has bought the highest amount of COVID vaccines when compared to any other individual nation.

 Global Coronavirus Vaccine Market Segmentation: